 Mailing List lml@lancaironline.net Message #1279

-From: by way of Marvin Kaye <marvkaye@olsusa.com> <CHRISTOPHER_ZAVATSON@udlp.com>
+From: CHRISTOPHER_ZAVATSON@udlp.comby way of Marv <CHRISTOPHER_ZAVATSON@udlp.com>

 Subject: No hard points??